amogus22877769/bandit_bot_abuse/README.md

 ## NOTE

-Use the dev directory, because src code is unstable and slow, it is prototype and can be used only for understandind project structure
+Use the dev directory, because src code is unstable and slow, it is prototype and can be used only for understanding project structure

 ## Installation